pi-dal/ebook-toc/README.md

 `page` records where the TOC text was found, whereas `target_page` (if present) captures the destination page referenced in the entry.
 The CLI prints a status message before scanning and reports the number of entries upon completion.
 Future extensions can reuse this output to create PDF bookmarks or other metadata.

 If no entries are detected within the initial page window, the tool automatically expands the range by `--step-pages` (unless `--no-auto-expand` is set) until it reaches `--max-pages`.
-Each batch submitted to SiliconFlow (default 3 pages; configurable with `--batch-size`) is deduplicated, and the results can be further narrowed via `--filter-contains` / `--filter-regex`.
+Each batch submitted to the VLM backend (default 3 pages; configurable with `--batch-size`) is deduplicated, and the results can be further narrowed via `--filter-contains` / `--filter-regex`.

 During scanning the CLI also samples a few PDF pages with the VLM to infer the offset between the PDF index and the printed page number.
 The inferred offset is shown in the terminal (and stored in the JSON) so that bookmarks align with the book’s logical pagination, even when the document contains unnumbered front matter.